MarkusH/talk-orm/examples.rst

     GROUP BY
         "literature_author"."id", "literature_author"."name"

-The key puzzle piece in this SQL statement is the ``JOIN`` between the author and book tables with the ``COUNT`` in the ``SELECT`` clause.
+The critical puzzle piece in this SQL statement is the ``JOIN`` between the author and book tables with the ``COUNT`` in the ``SELECT`` clause.
 Django shifts the entire work to calculate the sum of books per author to the database.

 Let's ``SUM`` it up
 -------------------